democat3457/Clubber/README.md

 # UTD Clubber

-A tool leveraging the Nebula API to provide clubs with easy ways to schedule meeting locations that don't conflict with classes (and eventually other clubs).
+A planning tool leveraging the Nebula API to help clubs schedule meeting times and locations that don't conflict with classes (and eventually other clubs).